 In August 2016, the FASB issued new authoritative guidance addressing eight specific cash flow issues with the objective of reducing the existing diversity in practice in how certain transactions are presented and classified in the statement of cash flows.
-The standard is effective for us in our first quarter of fiscal 2019 and will be applied on a retrospective basis.
-Early adoption is permitted.
-We do not expect the adoption of the standard will have a material impact on our condensed consolidated financial statements.
+We adopted this standard in our first quarter of fiscal 2019 on a retrospective basis.
+The adoption of the standard did not have an impact on our condensed consolidated financial statements.